Building or renovating a home? You’ll hear about lots of stages, and one you want to know about is the “rough-in” inspection.

 Plumbing Rough-In: The Checklist

-- Pressure Test Done: Plumbers will put the pipes under pressure to ensure no leaks.
+- Pressure Test Completed: Plumbers will put the pipes under pressure to ensure there are no leaks.
 Think of it as a stress test for your plumbing.
-This test is key to finding weak spots before they become big problems.
+This test is crucial for identifying weaknesses before they become significant issues.

 - No Drain Leaks: Inspectors will also check for leaks in the drain lines while they’re at it.
 Nobody wants a surprise puddle later!

-- Water Temperature Check: Sometimes, at this stage, it’s possible to check if the hot and cold water lines are hooked up correctly.
+- Water Temperature Check: At this stage, it’s sometimes possible to verify that the hot and cold water lines are connected correctly.
 This prevents you from getting a cold shower when you expect hot!

 Electrical Rough-In: The Checklist